 Receivables consist principally of amounts due to AAMVA for dues, network services, user fees, work performed on grants and contracts, and participation in conferences and workshops.
-AAMVA uses the allowance method to record potentially uncollectible receivables.
-Management determines the allowance for doubtful accounts based on management's evaluation of the collectability of receivables.
+AAMVA uses a combination of historical loss information based on the aging of receivables and collectability of specific accounts, current economic conditions, and forward-looking information to determine expected credit losses for trade and notes receivables recorded at amortized cost.